The Lexra Story

 Lexra also offered a LX-PB20K general purpose FPGA / PLD prototyping board.

 There are many other products with Lexra inside that I have yet to confirm.

-I write this with no disrespect or hard feelings towards any of my many friends in the industry.
+I write this with no disrespect or hard feelings towards my many friends - and they are friends - at MIPS Technologies.
 However, I feel great pride knowing that people are still using Lexra processors.
 As best I can, I will help anybody using Lexra processors today.

 © Copyright 2005-2012 Jonah Probell